-Idaho Bar Commission Rule 402 requires each active and house counsel member of the Idaho State Bar to complete thirty (30) credit hours of accredited continuing legal education in each and every three year reporting period following his or her date of admission.
-This thirty (30) hour total must include two (2) hours of legal ethics or professional responsibility education.
+Idaho Bar Commission Rule 402 requires each active and house counsel member of the Idaho State Bar to complete thirty (30) credit hours of accredited continuing legal education in each and every three-year reporting period following his or her date of admission.
+This thirty (30) hour total must include three (3) hours of legal ethics or professional responsibility education.
 Note: Transferring to inactive status at the end of the reporting period does not eliminate this requirement.

 The MCLE deadline is December 31.
 Attorneys due to report must have their MCLE credits completed by the deadline.
 The certificate of compliance can be submitted with the licensing forms and fee by the February 1 licensing deadline.
 If needed, an attorney can request an MCLE extension from January 1 to March 1 by submitting a written request and paying the $100.00 MCLE extension fee.
 An additional hardship extension not to exceed 60 days may be granted by the Executive Director.
 The names of all the attorneys who have not completed their MCLE requirements by the deadline will be given to the Idaho Supreme Court for cancellation of their licenses.

 MCLE Certificates of Compliance are not available as blank forms and are not available before the end of an attorney’s MCLE reporting period.
 MCLE Certificates of Compliance will be included in the annual licensing packets of attorneys whose reporting periods are ending.
 Attorneys needing a replacement certificate should contact the MCLE Department.
 Attorneys who need to submit their annual MCLE Certificates to complete their licensing may use the Upload Additional Forms page.

 Visit the MCLE Compliance page for more information.